A screaming queen, a grey lady and a man in a mask – meet our famous phantoms!

 A pale figure is reported to appear on the Silverstick Stairs, which once led up to a room in which Jane gave birth, and died, on the anniversary of Edward’s birth in October 1537.

-The ghost of Catherine Howard, Henry VIII's fifth wife, is reportedly far more vocal than Jane Seymour's and her the sightings more regularly reported.
+The ghost of Catherine Howard, Henry VIII's fifth queen, is reportedly far more vocal than Jane Seymour's.
+Her sightings are more regularly reported.

 She never reached Henry, who was at prayer in the Chapel.
 Guards dragged her away and she never saw Henry again.
 It is said that her anguished ghost now repeats this heartbreaking journey, screaming through eternity.